-- Eco-maps, family trees and chronologies to gain information on an applicant's motivation to foster and how their past history may impact on fostering.

-- References from other adults who can corroborate the applicant's ability to relate to and care for children e.g. babysitting circle, helping out at school etc.
+- □ Eco-maps, family trees and chronologies to gain information on an applicant's motivation to foster and how their past history may impact on fostering. - □ References from other adults who can corroborate the applicant's ability to relate to and care for children e.g. babysitting circle, helping out at school etc. - Discussion

-- Discussion

-- Records and reports
+- □ Records and reports

 - Case studies

-- Role playing and simulation
+- □ Role playing and simulation

 - Skills to Foster preparation course

-- Therapeutic Parenting training course - Online training in Safeguarding and Safer Care - Homework assignments - The assessment will include a recommendation by the Capstone South West assessing social worker
+- □ Introduction to Therapeutic Fostering Awareness training course

+- □ Online training in Safeguarding and Safer Care

+- □ Homework assignments

+- □ The assessment will include a recommendation by the assessing social worker